banyanlogic/website/BL4.0-reference.md

 -----

 Banyan Logic is an AI and Automation Literacy company — bringing systems thinking to the masses so all can improve their lives.

+The mission resolves at the human outcome: 10,000 practitioners carrying the vocabulary to see where their system breaks before it breaks someone — teachers, engineers, nurses, social workers, security officers, anyone whose work is being transformed by AI and automation.
+Each practitioner passes it forward.
+The compounding is human, not financial.
+The financial plan is the vehicle.
+The practitioners are the destination.

 -----